oduwsdl/Memento-aware-Browser/src/tools/metrics/histograms/README.md

 bug in Monorail.
 It's important that somebody familiar with the histogram notices and triages such bugs!

+### Components

+Histograms may be associated with components, which can help make sure that histogram expiry bugs don't fall through the cracks.

+There are two ways in which components may be associated with a histogram.
+The first and recommended way is to add a tag to a histogram or histogram suffix, e.g. <component>UI&gt;Shell</component>.
+The second way is to specify an OWNERS file as a secondary owner for a histogram.
+If the OWNERS file contains a component, then the component is associated with the histogram.
+If the specified OWNERS file doesn't have a component, but an OWNERS file in a parent directory does, then the parent directory's component is used.

 ### Cleaning Up Histogram Entries

 Do not delete histograms from histograms.xml.
 Instead, mark unused histograms as obsolete and annotate them with the date or milestone in the `<obsolete>` tag entry.

+If deprecating only some variants of a
-If the histogram used [histogram suffixes](#Histogram-Suffixes), mark the suffix entry for the histogram as obsolete as well.
+[patterned histogram](#Patterned-Histograms), mark each deprecated `<variant>` as obsolete as well.
+Similarly, if the histogram used histogram suffixes, mark the suffix entry for the histogram as obsolete.

 If the histogram is being replaced by a new version: